FAQ's / Frequently Asked Questions

 Our 8U Farm division (ages 8 and under) is $90 a season.
 All other divisions are $125 a season.
 Participation costs include player jerseys and socks.
 There is not an individual fundraiser, although DGSA does look for local sponsors to support the league.
 Additional cost may be needed for individual gear.

 What does the player uniform and gear consist of?

 DGSA provides a jersey and matching socks for all divisions.
 Jerseys will be provided to coaches before the first game, when possible.
 When we receive late sponsorships and/or late registrations it can delay distribution, please bear with us.
 We will provide team uniforms as soon as we receive them.

-Players are responsible for pants and gear.
 Your coach will tell you what color pants your player will need; usually black or gray.
-Every player will need a glove, bat and cleats.
-8U, 10U, and 12U will not use metal cleats.
-Personal masks and batting helmets are recommended.
-DGSA has some bats and helmets, but most girls like their own helmet and you can purchase a bat after the season starts.
+Every player will need a glove, bat and helmet.
+8U, 10U, and 12U are not required to wear cleats.
+If wearing cleats, no metal cleats are allowed in 8U-10U or 12U.
+Personal masks are recommended but not required.
+All pitchers are required to wear a face mask.

 Team equipment (catcher’s gear and softballs) are provided by DGSA.
 If your daughter has her own catcher’s gear, she is welcome to wear it.
 DGSA is a USSSA group and all catchers are required to use a throat guard on catcher’s helmets.
 Pitchers are required to have a face mask, and we highly recommend all infielders use a face mask as well.
 All players are required to have a facemask and chin strap on batters helmets.